 - Top 2 inches: this includes space for extra material (fertilizer or mulch) later in the season.
 This extra space also prevents your soil from washing away when you water the potato plants.

-For a grow bag with a diameter of 24 inches (51 centimeters), you should expect to fit about 4 potato plants.
+For a grow bag with a diameter of 24 inches (51 centimeters), you should expect to fit 3 or 4 potato plants.

 If you are looking for grow bags, you can check out the many different sizes available on the Vivosun website.
 They have 1, 2, 3, and 5 gallon grow bags, with various sizes all the way up to 30 gallons.